msiroilem/Movie-Trivia/README.md

 **Description**

-A game of Connect Four.
-The goal is to have four coins of your color in a row, column or diagonal consecutively.
+A trivia game of movie questions with four choices per question.

 **Technologies Used**